NixOS/nix/doc/manual/src/contributing/cli-guideline.md

 ## Prompt when input not provided

-For **Tier1** commands we want command to improve the discoverability of possible input.
+For *main commands* (as [per classification](#classification)) we want command to improve the discoverability of possible input.
 A new user will most likely not know which `ARGUMENTS` and `OPTIONS` are required or which values are possible for those options.

 In cases, the user might not provide the input or they provide wrong input, rather then show the error, prompt a user with an option to find and select